PatFo/ZPriMATE/README.md

 		  framexleftmargin = 0em]
 $ git clone https://github.com/PatFo/ZPriMATE.git
 \end{lstlisting}
-This will create a subdirectory called \texttt{ZPriMATE} in the directory where you have issued the command.
+This will create a subdirectory called ZPriMATE} in the directory where you have issued the command.

-\subsubsection{Obtaining sources without \texttt{git}}
+\subsubsection{Obtaining sources without git}}
-If \texttt{git} is not installed, one can obtain a copy of the master branch from the github mirror.
+If git} is not installed, one can obtain a copy of the master branch from the github mirror.
 \newline
 \\ \underline{On Linux}:
 \begin{lstlisting}[%backgroundcolor = \color{lightgray},